Hugh X. Lewis

-Hubert Brad Lewis (December 25, 1930 – December 29, 2020), known professionally as Hugh X. Lewis, was an American country music singer.
-Born in Yeaddiss, Kentucky, he recorded for various labels since 1964, and charted fifteen singles on the Hot Country Songs charts.
+Hubert Bradley "Hugh X." Lewis (December 25, 1930 – December 29, 2020) was an American country music singer-songwriter who recorded for various labels since 1964, and charted fifteen singles on the Hot Country Songs charts.
 Lewis's debut single, "What I Need Most", peaked at number 21 on this chart.
 Lewis also wrote eleven songs for Stonewall Jackson including the number one single "B.J. the D.J."

 Biography

 Hubert Brad Lewis was born in Yeaddiss, Kentucky.
 He worked at a steel mill in Kentucky and moved to Nashville, Tennessee, in 1963 and first had success as a songwriter, writing "B.J. the D.J." for Stonewall Jackson; Mac Wiseman and George Morgan also covered Lewis's songs.

 In 1964, Lewis released his first single for Kapp Records, "What I Need Most".
 The song peaked at number 21 on the U.S. country singles charts.
 Lewis released ten more singles for Kapp, including the top 40 hits "Out Where the Ocean Meets the Sky", "I'd Better Call the Law on Me", "You're So Cold (I'm Turning Blue)" and "Evolution and the Bible".
 He also had a Top 20 hit in Canada with "All Heaven Broke Loose".